Zinnn31/Cupstone-Project-Semester-5/README.md

 4. Feedback

-Please Download model at this link drive to start this project https://drive.google.com/drive/folders/1baDdOlaSJ1mDYtNvPzSkPL93eFYOyWP_?usp=sharing
+Please Download model at this link drive to start this project and put that models under the classes.pkl file https://drive.google.com/drive/folders/1baDdOlaSJ1mDYtNvPzSkPL93eFYOyWP_?usp=sharing